 MOM-n-PA is an annual two-day free dental clinic for underserved Pennsylvanians.
-Dental treatment is provided at no cost to individuals who cannot afford dental care.
+Treatment is provided at no cost to individuals who cannot afford dental care.

 This year, MOM-n-PA served 900 individuals with a goal to get them back on track to good oral health.

 The first two-day mission took place in 2013 with over 1000 volunteers.
-Missions have been held in Philadelphia, Allentown, Harrisburg, Pittsburgh, Erie, Reading and Wilkes Barre.
+Previously, they held missions in Philadelphia, Allentown, Harrisburg, Pittsburgh, Erie, Reading and Wilkes Barre.

-Treatment is provided on a first-come, first-served basis.
+The team at MOM-n-PA see patients on a first-come, first-served basis.
 Patients do not need to pre-register.
 Many begin lining up as early as 4:00 am.
 All patients are treated with respect and dignity.
-Bilingual volunteers are available.
+In addition, bilingual volunteers are available.

-A wide range of treatment is provided including: oral hygiene cleanings, fillings, certain root canal treatments, temporary partial dental appliances, and extractions.
-Pediatric dentists are available to treat children.
+MOM-n-PA provides a wide range of treatments, including oral hygiene cleanings, fillings, certain root canal treatments, temporary partial dental appliances, and extractions.
+In addition, pediatric dentists are available to treat children.

-Each patient who is seen during the MOM-n-PA mission receives a post-treatment form that includes the name and contact information of a local dentist and, possibly a local social service organization.
+Each patient receives a post-treatment form that includes the name and contact information of a local dentist and possibly a local social service organization.

 Volunteers are the heart of MOM-n-PA missions.
-This year’s helpers included lay volunteers, dentists and dental specialists, hygienists expanded functions dental assistants, front office staff, students, dental equipment technicians, laboratory technicians, pharmacists, physicians, physician assistants, nurses, and x-ray technicians.
+This year’s helpers included lay volunteers, dentists and dental specialists, hygienists, expanded-function dental assistants, front office staff, students, dental equipment technicians, laboratory technicians, pharmacists, physicians, physician assistants, nurses, and x-ray technicians.

 Dan Wolfinger, a pre-dentistry student, drove down from the University of Scranton and helped Dr. Wolfinger as his dental assistant.
 Dr. Wolfinger and Dan were among 950 dental, medical and pharmacy professionals, students and lay volunteers who freely donated their time.